 - Catastrophic illness or disability – chronic disease can lead to disability in old age

-- Escalation of healthcare costs – health care costs are expected to increase an average of 5% a year for the next 10 years (Source: Kaiser Family Foundation)
+- Escalation of healthcare costs – health care costs are expected to increase an average of 5.1% over 2021-2030.

 - Death of a spouse – managing the emotional and practical issues alone can be difficult

-- Caregiving demands – The estimated prevalence of caring for an adult is 16.6%, or 39.8 million Americans.
-(Source: National Alliance for Caregiving)
+- Caregiving demands – The estimated prevalence of caring for an adult 50+ older is 16.8%, or 41.8 million Americans.

 Having the Conversation